Submitted by Maria.Kapsalaki on Fri, 09/15/2017 - 10:54

-The 39th AIVC conference: "Smart ventilation for buildings" was held on 18 and 19 September 2018 in Juan-les-Pins, France.
-It was also the 7th TightVent conference and the 5th venticool conference.
+The 39th AIVC conference: "Smart ventilation for buildings" was held on 18 & 19 September 2018 in Juan-les-Pins together with the 7th TightVent conference and the 5th venticool conference.
+There were 207 participants from 27 countries.

 In future building regulations 2020, building performance is going to be extended to global performance, including indoor air quality (IAQ).
 In the energy performance (EP) field, successive regulations pushed for a "performance-based" approach, based on an energy consumption requirement at the design stage.
 Nevertheless, ventilation regulations throughout the world are still mostly based on prescriptive approaches, setting airflows requirements.
 A performance-based approach for ventilation would insure that ventilation is designed to avoid risks for occupant’s health.